 If you have fond memories of attending Lady Manners School, or your children attended, we hope that you will consider making a gift to Lady Manners School.
 All gifts, regardless of size, will make a valuable contribution to the development of the school.
 You can choose which of the school's funds you would like to support, or let the school decide how best to use the funds.
 If you have your own ideas about how you would like your donation to be used, please contact our Business Manager, Mrs Snell, either by email or telephone (01629 812671).

-Donation by Online Transfer
+Donation by Bank Transfer

 Donation by Cheque

 If you prefer, you can donate by sending a cheque made payable to 'Lady Manners School' to: Mrs J Snell, Business Manager, Lady Manners School, Shutts Lane, Bakewell, Derbyshire, DE45 1JA.
 Please contact email@example.com for further details about how to 'Gift Aid' your donation.

 A really easy way to raise money for the school is by signing up, online, to The Giving Machine - and it's completely free!
 If you click through The Giving Machine website before shopping online, over 2,000 retailers (including Amazon, Ebay, Sainsbury, Tesco, John Lewis and Argos) will donate a percentage of the amount you spend to Lady Manners School.
 Click this Giving Machine link to sign up now and you can start to raise funds for the school without leaving your living room.

 Download our 'How to join The Giving Machine' guide if you need assistance.